K1ngDiZzY/groupPy/README.md

 git clone https://github.com/K1ngDiZzY/groupPy.git

-The "application" runs out of the app folder main.pyw is the file you want to make a short cut
+You can make a shortcut for the application just right click the main.pyw file to make the shortcut